satyam1917/WeConnect/README.md

 **Push Notifications**: Firebase Cloud Messaging

-Scalable and efficient, this application has been developed using state-of-the-art modern tech stacks like Flutter, Dart, Firebase, and REST APIs to let users have seamless and consistent user experiences across multi-platforms.
+Scalable and efficient, this application has been developed using state-of-the-art modern tech stacks like Flutter, Dart, Firebase, and REST APIs to let users have seamless and consistent user experiences across multiple platforms.